teemuatlut/TMC2130Stepper/README.md

 - [ ] Fritzing image of the wiring for an example setup

 ## Installation:

+Use the Arduino IDE library manager (Sketch -> Include library -> Manage libraries...)
+Search for TMC2130Stepper and then install.

-Download the zip file from Github and extract it to<br>
+Or download the zip file from Github and extract it to<br>
 your-scetchbook-location/libraries<br>
 and restart the IDE.

-or

-    cd your-scetchbook-location/libraries
+or goto to you arduino libraries folder and in command line
     git clone https://github.com/teemuatlut/TMC2130Stepper.git

 ## What works:
 Nearly all the features in the registeries are configurable through get/set functions.
 See below for a list of functions.
-Datasheet from Trinamic also provides further detail into the settings available.
+Datasheet ([link](https://www.trinamic.com/fileadmin/assets/Products/ICs_Documents/TMC2130_datasheet.pdf)) from Trinamic also provides further detail into the settings available.

 ## Simple example
 ```cpp